 Some of our findings regarding the role of child characteristics merit further comment.
-With regard to attachment, it was notable, first, that children of mothers who were socially anxious had no raised risk for insecurity.
-Although this result might appear unexpected, it is important to bear in mind our findings both from infancy (Murray et al., 2007), and our recent report of maternal behavior during play with the child at four-five years (Murray et al., 2012); at both these time points, index mothers were no less sensitive towards their child than non-anxious mothers, unless there was a provocation that specifically challenged their disorder.
-In the main, therefore, both index and control group children received sensitive, responsive, care, consistent with the generally high rates of secure attachments we observed.
+It was notable that children of mothers who were socially anxious had no raised risk for insecurity.
+Although this result might appear unexpected, it is important to bear in mind both our findings from infancy (Murray et al., 2007) and our recent report of maternal behavior during play with the child at 4 to 5 years (Murray et al., 2012); at both these time points, index mothers were no less sensitive toward their children than nonanxious mothers unless there was a provocation that specifically challenged their disorder.
+In the main, therefore, both index and control group children received sensitive, responsive care, consistent with the generally high rates of secure attachments we observed.
 It is also worth noting that the mothers in our sample generally had low levels of background risk, and therefore parenting was not under strain.

-A second feature of our results concerning attachment also requires comment, namely, that children who were securely attached were particularly affected by whether or not their mother was socially anxious, or used a high level of threat attributions about school.
-Thus, if their mother was not socially anxious, or did not show a high level of threat attributions, these secure children's levels of internalizing problems, and risk for Social Anxiety Disorder were, respectively, very low.
-However, their outcome was significantly worse in the presence of each of these maternal difficulties, and this was particularly marked in the case of their having high risk for Social Anxiety Disorder where mothers used high levels of threat attribution.
+A second feature of our results concerning attachment also requires comment: children who were securely attached were particularly affected by whether their mother was socially anxious or used a high level of threat attributions about school.
+If their mother was not socially anxious or did not show a high level of threat attributions, these secure children's levels of internalizing problems and risk for SAnxD were very low.
+However, their outcome was significantly worse in the presence of each of these maternal difficulties, and this was particularly marked in the case of their having high risk for SAnxD where mothers used high levels of threat attribution.
 One possible explanation for this finding is that secure children, being more emotionally open and likely to rely on their mother as a figure of trust, may be highly disposed to take on board their mother's interpretations of the world.
 Insecure children had levels of disorder that were relatively high, regardless of threat attributions in their mothers' narratives.

-With regard to behavioral inhibition, our finding that inhibited children were more vulnerable to the negative effects of low levels of maternal encouragement, in terms of both their Doll Play representations of school and teacher reported internalizing problems, is wholly consistent with the wider literature on the associations between this temperamental characteristic, parenting and child anxiety (Murray et al., 2009).
-What was more striking, however, was the finding that, in terms of their Doll Play representations, inhibited children appeared to benefit more from their mothers being highly encouraging than did non-inhibited children.
-In fact, this finding was, as indicated above, entirely in line with our previous report for these children in infancy, where behaviorally inhibited infants whose mothers were highly encouraging showed the least increase in avoidance of the stranger over time (Murray et al., 2008).
-What this may illustrate, therefore, is the phenomenon of 'differential susceptibility' as described by Belsky and Pluess (2009), with such susceptibility encompassing not only the fact that certain temperamental traits (or genetic variability) may confer greater vulnerability to negative environments, but also that they may confer a greater capacity to benefit from positive environments.
-In the current case, then, it might be more appropriate to think of child inhibition as a kind of 'sensitivity', with its positive, as well as negative connotations.
+Our finding that behaviorally inhibited children were more vulnerable to the negative effects of low levels of maternal encouragement, in terms of both their DP representations of school and teacher reported internalizing problems, is wholly consistent with the wider literature on the associations between this temperamental characteristic, parenting, and child anxiety (Murray et al., 2009).
+However, what was more striking was the finding that, in terms of their DP representations, inhibited children appeared to benefit more from their mothers' being highly encouraging than did noninhibited children.
+This finding was (as indicated above) entirely in line with our previous report for these children in infancy, where behaviorally inhibited infants whose mothers were highly encouraging showed the least increase in avoidance of the stranger over time (Murray et al., 2008).
+This may illustrate the phenomenon of differential susceptibility as described by Belsky and Pluess (2009), with such susceptibility encompassing that certain temperamental traits (or genetic variability) may confer not only greater vulnerability to negative environments but also a greater capacity to benefit from positive environments.
+In the current case, then, it might be more appropriate to think of child inhibition as a kind of sensitivity, with its positive, as well as negative connotations.